dilson-pieve/SerialCpp/README.md

 # SerialCpp
-Read/Write strings through the serial ports
+Windows only Read/Write strings through the serial ports